 2. Configure Firewall Settings

-- Select the Resource Group that you created the SQL database server in.
+- Select the Resource Group in which you created the SQL database server.

 - Click on Overview.